 Her headpiece consisted of the same lace as her dress which took six weeks to create and measured a yard and a half square.
 It was topped by a crown of orange blossoms.

-Did you have something old, something new, something borrowed and something blue?
+Did you wear something old, something new, something borrowed and something blue?